jimmoffitt/developer_advocate.blog/ChoosingHistoricalAPI.md

 While both products provide access to the entire Twitter archive of publicly available Tweets, Search is analogous to going to the library and finding a book by looking up its index in a catalog.
 That index provides a select, smaller set of metadata about the book, attributes like its author, a short description and when it was published.
 Since this data is provided via an indexed catalog, confirming the book is of interest is fast.

-Since Historical PowerTrack enables matching on a fuller set of metadata,
+Since Historical PowerTrack enables matching on a fuller set of metadata, [including substrings and other metadata that is not indexed, finding books of interested in more like walking around the library and examining each book by hand, compiling books of interest.]